0nix/ggj21/twine/evidence_questioning.md

 ### 4.-- No evidence presented

+(start a timer of random duration from 5 seconds to the duration of this block of text - 3 seconds. => transition to gunshot scene, game over) You explain that, despite what the surveillance might suggest and the repeated insistence to the contrary, there was no evidence of malfeasance or wrongdoing on part of either Albert Hassel or Nadine Leitzka.
+As suspicious one or both may be, it simply did not seem that these people presented a threat to the security of the State, nor did they appear to act in such away that would imply that they take part in any subversive activity.
+You recommend that they should be released at the earliest possible time and conclude the operation with a neutral ending that while unsatisfactory, proves to be an accurate reflection of what a government agency running a surveillance program actually accomplishes.
+[The timer should have activated here, the rest is  content that people should not be able to view] You should not be able to read this, but if you are, please tweet the phrase "moe moe kyun" at asobulab so I know you're cool.

 ### 4.1 Mystery Package was passed through (super leader +x and leader -1 no argument needed passthrough)